amir20/dozzle/docs/guide/swarm-mode.md

 Note that the `DOZZLE_MODE` environment variable is set to `swarm`.
 This tells Dozzle to automatically discover other Dozzle instances in the swarm.
 The `overlay` network is used to create the mesh network between the different Dozzle instances.

 > [!NOTE]
-> Due to implementation details, the name for the service must be exactly `dozzle`.
-This is because Dozzle uses the service name to discover other Dozzle instances in the swarm.
-In the future, it would make sense to query the Docker API for all services with the current container ID.
+> Due to implementation details, <strike>the name for the service must be exactly `dozzle`</strike>.
+This is no longer required starting with version `v8.2`.
+You can name the service anything you want.
+The service name is automatically detected by Dozzle using `com.docker.swarm.service.name` label.

 ## Setting up simple authentication in Swarm Mode